vitejs/vite/docs/guide/ssr.md

 :::warning Low-level API
 This is a low-level API meant for library and framework authors.
 If your goal is to create an application, make sure to check out the higher-level SSR plugins and tools at [Awesome Vite SSR section](https://github.com/vitejs/awesome-vite#ssr) first.
 That said, many applications are successfully built directly on top of Vite's native low-level API.

+Currently, Vite is working on an improved SSR API with the [Environment API](https://github.com/vitejs/vite/discussions/16358).
+Check out the link for more details.
 :::

 :::tip Help